Non-Euclidean Contraction Theory for Monotone and Positive Systems: Conclusion

 \section{Conclusion}

-In this paper, we characterized strongly contracting monotone systems and provided sufficient conditions for equilibrium-contracting positive systems.
-As applications, we used our monotone contraction results to study contractivity of Hopfield neural networks and provided a new version of Matrosov-Bellman comparison lemma.
-We also used our positive contraction results to established a novel and less-conservative framework for studying interconnected networks.
-Future work includes extension of this framework to study monotone and positive systems which are weak- or semi-contracting~\cite{SJ-PCV-FB:19q}.
+In this paper, we used conic matrix measures and weak pairings to characterize contracting monotone systems and to provided sufficient conditions for exponential convergence of positive systems to their equilibriums.
+As applications, we used our monotone contraction results to study contractivity and robustness of Hopfield neural networks.
+We also used our positive contraction results to established a novel and less-conservative framework for studying stability of interconnected networks.
+Future work includes extension of this framework to study monotone and positive systems which are weak- or semi-contracting~\cite{SJ-PCV-FB:19q} and to characterize contractivity of systems that are monotone with respect to arbitrary cones.